 How to calculate your home equity

-Lenders may use other calculations related to equity when making decisions about loans.
-One common measure they use is the loan-to-value ratio (LTV).
+One common measure lenders may use to make a decision about loans and financing is loan-to-value ratio (LTV).
 When you first apply for a mortgage, this equation compares the amount of the loan you’re seeking to the home’s value.
-If you currently have a mortgage, your LTV is based on your loan balance.
-LTV can affect whether you pay private mortgage insurance or if you might qualify to refinance.
+If you currently have a mortgage, your LTV ratio is based on your loan balance.
+LTV ratio can affect whether you are required to have or if you might qualify to refinance.

-Equity and private mortgage insurance
+How to cancel private mortgage insurance

-Applying for a home equity line of credit
+How to account for a home equity line of credit

 How to increase your equity